guyllaumedemers/Unity-Touhou_BulletHell/README.md

 ## Bullet Hell Game

-* Meachanic and Features
+* Mechanic and Features

+  * Input System

+* Design Pattern

   * Abstract Factory Pattern
+  * Object Pooling
   * Batching
-  * Object Pooling
-  * Input System

 ## NOTES

-PERSONNAL PROJECT
+THE OBJECTIVE OF THIS PROJECT IS TO WORK ON DESIGN PATTERN LIKE THE  ABSTRACT FACTORY PATTERN, OBJECT POOLING, BATCHING, ETC...